 Captain Burke Park

 13 minute ride

-You know that cute little park under the Story Bridge at the other end of Kangaroo Point?
+You know that cute little park under the Story Bridge at the other end of Kangaroo Point, which is just asking to be picnicked at?
 That’s this one, and you can ride there easily.
 Head down Adelaide Street towards the Story Bridge and follow the bike lane across the bridge.
-On the other side of the bridge you’ll find Deakin Street which will take you around to Main Street.
+On the other side of the bridge you’ll find Deakin Street, which will take you around to Main Street.
 Captain Burke Park is at the end.

 Kangaroo Point Cliffs Park

 18 minute ride

 This ride encompasses the best of Brisbane City Botanic Gardens and a glimpse of South Bank too.
 Head along the City Reach Boardwalk, through the gardens and over the Goodwill Bridge.
 At the end of the bridge, turn left and follow the bike path along the river.
 When you get to the white cliffs – you’ve arrived.
 Park up and enjoy the river and city views or watch the pro climbers scale the Kangaroo Point Cliffs.
 Get there early enough and you’ll be able to snag a table and settle in for the night.

 Head over to Brisbane’s Orleigh Park to join locals picnicking, slacklining and fire twirling on the riverfront.
 To get there, head to North Quay and follow the bikeway to the Go Between Bridge.
 Go over the bridge and then follow Riverside Drive all the way down to Orleigh Park.